Finite-size correlation behavior near a critical point: a simple metric for monitoring the state of a neural network

 Next, we turn to describe the correlation behavior on the same data used to study avalanches.
-The characteristic correlation length $r_0$ as a function of window size $W$, for $W_{min}=30$, $W_{max}=500$, is shown in Fig. \ref{FigCorr}.
+The characteristic correlation length $r_0$ as a function of window size $W$, for $W_{min}=30$, $W_{max}=500$, is shown in Fig. \ref{Fig3}.
 For the critical value of the threshold ($T=0.318$), there is a linear relation among $r_0$ and $W$, while for sub and supercritical regimes, $r_0$ is smaller, and the growth of $r_0$ with $W$ is logarithmic.
 Slightly subcritical and supercritical cases, (plotted with triangles), show intermediate results.
 Similar results can be found when $C_W(r)$, Eq. \ref{eq_box}, is computed for the whole system ($W=L$), varying system size, as shown in \cite{BoxScaling} for the Ising paramagnetic-ferromagnetic model and for a different neuronal model \cite{Tiagotesis}.

-The values of $\kappa_{S}$ and $\kappa_C$, extracted from avalanche size distribution and correlation length scaling, are shown in Fig. \ref{FigKappa}.
+The values of $\kappa_{S}$ and $\kappa_C$, extracted from avalanche size distribution and correlation length scaling, are shown in Fig. \ref{Fig4}.
 Avalanche analysis ($\kappa_S$), assuming $\tau=3/2$, yields expected results: $\kappa_S > 1$ ($<1$) for supercritical (subcritical) regime, while $\kappa_S$ is closest to $1$ for critical regime, $T=0.318$ (marked with a green dot).
-For very subcritical values (high $T$), $\kappa$ does not keep on decreasing, probably due to having a short range of $s$ values captured by $P(s)$.
-The analysis of characteristic length collapse, $\kappa_C$, shows compatible results, see Fig. \ref{FigKappa}-b.
-The logarithmic fit is better that the linear fit (i.e., $\kappa_C>0.5$) only for $0.314<T<0.322$, having it's peak at $T=0.318$, i.e, the same value as in $\kappa_C$.
+For very subcritical values (high $T$), $\kappa_S$ does not keep on decreasing, probably due to having a short range of $s$ values captured by $P(s)$.
+The analysis of characteristic length collapse, $\kappa_C$, shows compatible results, see Fig. \ref{Fig4}b.
+The linear fit is better that the logarithmic fit (i.e., $\kappa_C>0.5$) only for $0.314<T<0.322$, having its peak at $T=0.318$, i.e, the same value as in $\kappa_S$.

-Finally, to compare the precision of $\kappa_S$ and $\kappa_C$, in Fig. \ref{FigCompare}-b, we show results in a situation where the control parameter $T$ is varied.
-It can be shown that close to criticality, the error in $\kappa_C$ is lower than the error in $\kappa_S$.
-More important, it decays $\sim 1/n$ where $n$ is the number of snapshot used.